 Below is a compilation of public notifications related to the financial condition and/or risk of imminent closure of Massachusetts institutions of higher education.

 All private IHEs located and operating in the Commonwealth should also note that the legislature recently imposed two new affirmative reporting requirements.
-Under the new state law, An Act to Support Improved Financial Stability in Higher Education, St. 2019 c.113, IHEs must:
+Under the new state law, An Act to Support Improved Financial Stability in Higher Education (Chapter 113 of the Acts of 2019), IHEs must: